Snowfire/docs-for-snowfire/tags/README.md

 <sf-wysiwyg id="100" description="Text" sync-id="100"></sf-wysiwyg>
 ```

 We recommend using the same `id` and `sync-id` but this is only a recommendation.
-If you want to know which sync ids are available, use the DEV-dropdown.
+If you want to know which sync ids is available, use the DEV-dropdown.